-In the same line, the Companies that generate employment also note the discrepancy between training and the skills to be developed on the job: "four out of 10 employers in the EU said in 2013 that they had difficulties finding the right skills when recruiting" (CEDEFOP 2018).
+In the same line, the Companies that generate employment also note the discrepancy between training and the skills to be developed on the job: "four out of ten employers in the EU said in 2013 that they had difficulties finding the right skills when recruiting" (CEDEFOP, 2018a, p.5).

 The level of training is increasing, but it is verified later in companies and organisations that the training does not correspond to what the labour market requires, resulting in a skills mismatch.
 This skills mismatch arises when the required skills are not available in the workforce, for example, due to technological advancement.
-Over- or under-qualification occurs when people do jobs for which they have too much or too little experience and competence (CEDEFOP 2018).
+Over- or under-qualification occurs when people do jobs for which they have too much or too little experience and competence (CEDEFOP, 2014a, p.2).